 We are delighted that Jess has chosen Nottingham Trent University to study Business Studies.
 As that means she is still here on Saturdays!

 She also helps out at several bead fairs so you may recognise her from working at the Big Bead Show at Sanddown Park in April and October each year.

 Both in our workshops and during our normal working day we use only fairtrade teas, coffee & hot chocolate.
 Workshop customers also get to enjoy fairtrade biscuits.

-We do everything possible to ensure that everyone along the supply chain works in good conditions and receives a fair wage.
+Working with suppliers along the supply chain we do everything possible to ensure that all employees work in good conditions & receive a fair wage.
 We specialise in sourcing high quality products from manufacturers that care about their employees and the environment.
-Hana & Robin have visited the factory in the Czech Republic that manufactures our glass beads, our wooden beads are sourced from sustainable wood in Germany, our findings are almost all plated here in the UK.
+Hana & Robin have visited the factory in the Czech Republic that manufactures our glass beads.
+Our wooden beads are sourced from sustainable wood in Germany, our findings are almost all plated here in the UK.